leventkaracan/MiT-MFIF/README.md

 ## Introduction

-MiT-MFIF, an  multi-focus image fusion model, fuses input images with varying depths of field into a comprehensive all-in-focus image.
+MiT-MFIF, an  multi-focus image fusion model, fuses input images with varying depths of field into a comprehensive all-in-focu image.
 It introduces MiT, a novel vision transformer architecture, ensuring both local and  global connectivity.
 Remarkably, MiT-MFIF achieves MFIF without additional post-processing steps, streamlining the fusion process and boosting efficiency.
 Our evaluations, qualitative and quantitative, affirm its superior performance over existing methods, predicting more accurate focus maps.

 For a comprehensive understanding and deeper insights, we invite you to explore the [paper](https://www.sciencedirect.com/science/article/pii/S0923596523001406).

 ## Installation

-MiT-MFIF is coded with PyTorch
+MiT-MFIF is coded with PyTorch.

 It requires the following installations: